couderA/EloPog/README.md

 - [ ] Compute Individual Elo based on the Winning/Losing Streak

 ## Algo Explain
+Starting Elo at **2500** middle point to 0 and 5000 which is the Min and Max

 At the end of each match,

 ## Data Example: